|

 body.
 It held the grasshopper body and started running madly again.
 It seemed it forgot

-that there was no way out and this time, although with the heavy load, it ran
+that there was no way out and this time, although holding the heavy grasshopper

 around for a much longer time before it stopped.